UrielCh/midjourney-client/readme.md

 import Midjourney from "midjourney-discord-api";

 const client = new Midjourney("interaction.txt");
-const msg: DiscordMessageHelper = await client.imagine("A photo of an astronaut riding a horse");
+const msg: DiscordMessageHelper = await client.imagine(
+  "A photo of an astronaut riding a horse",
+);
-console.log('you can your result here: ', msg.attachments[0].url);
+console.log("you can your result here: ", msg.attachments[0].url);
 ```

 ### Upscale